The Bitcoin and Blockchain buzz is continuing!

 A contract of Ethereum will involve two or more parties which will be fueled by the digital asset (Ether).
-Once the contract is executed successfully, the digital asset will be distributed or re-distributed according to the logics defined in the code.
+Once the contract is executed successfully, the digital asset will be distributed or re-distributed according to the logic defined in the code.

 To make it easier to understand, consider this example:

 Assume that Harry has given a contract of $1000 to Mary for web development.
-Harry has hard coded the requirements and conditions about the kind of website he needs onto the Ethereum blockchain.
+Harry has hardcoded the requirements and conditions about the kind of website he needs onto the Ethereum blockchain.

 Now, this blockchain will act as the evaluator whenever Mary submits the website to Harry for approval after the project’s completion.
 Harry has already pre-coded his requirements (such as load time, server host, design specifics, etc.).

 Now, Mary submits the work on the blockchain for evaluation.
-If the conditions set by Harry are successfully evaluated, and the website is done as per his coded requirements, then the contract worth $1000 will be instantly self-executed, and payment in equivalent Ether (ETH) will be released to Mary.
+If the conditions set by Harry are successfully evaluated, and the website is done as per his coding requirements, then the contract worth $1000 will be instantly self-executed, and payment in equivalent Ether (ETH) will be released to Mary.